How We Were Called to MATTER

 “What do you have in your own two hands?”
 This foundational question is the soil from which we have grown to become MATTER.

-Eighteen years later, we have evolved to be called MATTER.
-It’s a name that stands for what we distribute, but it’s also a call to action to create the world where we all matter.
-As an organization, we focus on leveraging two of Minnesota’s biggest resources: incredible healthcare and bountiful agriculture.
+Over 20 years later, we have evolved to be called MATTER.
+Our name calls us to action and drives us to create a world where we all matter.
+As an organization, we focus on leveraging some of Minnesota’s biggest resources: healthcare, education, and agriculture.

 While not a faith-based nonprofit, we refer to MATTER as “faith-inspired,” a result of the deep conviction and strong belief of our founders, who were inspired by two scriptural commands: “To take care for the least of these”, from Matthew 25; and to be good stewards of God’s creation and its abundant resources, as found in Genesis 2.

 Since 2000, tens of thousands of donors and volunteers have helped grow MATTER into an organization that has distributed over $655 million in restorative aid and is impacting millions of lives around the world.